ABSTRACTS NOW OPEN

 Challenge Room

-15 minutes (3 minutes presentation, 10 minutes exploration, 2 minutes playback)
+30 minutes (5 minutes presentation, 20 minutes exploration, 5 minutes playback)

 Challenge Rooms are fast-paced ideation sessions designed to enable participants to challenge the community of practice to work together to find solutions.
 Submit a challenge that you experience and for which you would value some solutions.

-The intent behind challenge rooms is to collaboratively problem solve a public health education challenge that you have tried to address, and need some fresh ideas and perspectives.
+The intent behind challenge rooms is to collaboratively problem solve a public health education challenge that you have tried to address and need some fresh ideas and perspectives.

 As a Challenge Room presenter you are expected to: